LGUG2Z/komorebi/README.md

-subscribe                     Subscribe to komorebi events unsubscribe                   Unsubscribe from komorebi events log                           Tail komorebi.exe's process logs (cancel with Ctrl-C) quick-save                    Quicksave the current resize layout dimensions quick-load                    Load the last quicksaved resize layout dimensions save                          Save the current resize layout dimensions to a file load                          Load the resize layout dimensions from a file focus                         Change focus to the window in the specified direction move                          Move the focused window in the specified direction cycle-focus                   Change focus to the window in the specified cycle direction cycle-move                    Move the focused window in the specified cycle direction stack                         Stack the focused window in the specified direction resize                        Resize the focused window in the specified direction unstack                       Unstack the focused window cycle-stack                   Cycle the focused stack in the specified cycle direction move-to-monitor               Move the focused window to the specified monitor
+subscribe                     Subscribe to komorebi events unsubscribe                   Unsubscribe from komorebi events log                           Tail komorebi.exe's process logs (cancel with Ctrl-C) quick-save-resize             Quicksave the current resize layout dimensions quick-load-resize             Load the last quicksaved resize layout dimensions save-resize                   Save the current resize layout dimensions to a file load-resize                   Load the resize layout dimensions from a file focus                         Change focus to the window in the specified direction move                          Move the focused window in the specified direction cycle-focus                   Change focus to the window in the specified cycle direction cycle-move                    Move the focused window in the specified cycle direction stack                         Stack the focused window in the specified direction resize-edge                   Resize the focused window in the specified direction resize-axis                   Resize the focused window along the specified axis unstack                       Unstack the focused window cycle-stack                   Cycle the focused stack in the specified cycle direction move-to-monitor               Move the focused window to the specified monitor